Rupert Murdoch Fast Facts

 2007 - Purchases Dow Jones, the publisher of The Wall Street Journal.

-March 2011 - Murdoch's son James is named News Corp.'s deputy chief operating officer and chairman and CEO of News International.
+March 2011 - Murdoch's son, James, is named News Corp.'s deputy chief operating officer and chairman and CEO of News International.

 July 2011 - Sells Myspace.com for $35 million.

-July 16, 2011 - Murdoch meets with the family of murdered teen Milly Dowler in a London hotel room.
-He personally apologizes for the hacking of Dowler's phone by News of the World staff.
+July 16, 2011 - Murdoch meets with the family of murdered teen Milly Dowler, and personally apologizes for the hacking of Dowler's phone by News of the World staff.

-July 19, 2011 - Murdoch and his son James testify before Parliament's Culture, Media and Sport Committee on the phone hacking scandal enveloping News Group Intl.
+July 19, 2011 - Murdoch and his son, James, testify before Parliament's Culture, Media and Sport Committee on the phone hacking scandal enveloping News Group Intl.
 During the testimony, a protester hits Murdoch with a pie made of shaving cream.

 February 29, 2012 - James Murdoch resigns as deputy COO, chairman and CEO of News International

-March 2012 - The months long FBI investigation into allegations of bribery by officials of a Russian subsidiary of News Corp., News Outdoor Russia (NOR) comes to light.
+March 2012 - The months long FBI investigation into allegations of bribery by officials of a Russian subsidiary of News Corp., News Outdoor Russia (NOR), comes to light.
 NOR, a billboard company, paid to advertise in public space on government owned property.
 News Corp sold its interest in NOR July 2011.

 April 5, 2012 - John Ryley, the head of Sky News, admits to authorizing journalists to hack into emails of private citizens.
 Sky News is owned by News Corp.